 We provide the necessary facilities and tools to offer the highest standard in skin cancer care.
 It is important to have the latest, proven technology to help with accuracy and efficiency of diagnosis and management and create a point of difference from other service providers.

 We are in the community raising skin cancer awareness and training hairdressers and allied health professionals to detect suspicious lesions.
 We provide GPs with a service for patients outside their scope of practice and contribute to the wider medical community through participating in vital research.

 We separate the clinical and operational sides of our business via our Clinical Advisory Board which helps make clinical decisions.
 We also measure success with key performance indicators.

 In select locations, the skin cancer services are complemented by general dermatology and anti-ageing treatments, providing a comprehensive approach to looking after our patients' skin health.
 The team offers a one-stop destination for most medical and aesthetic skin needs, managing sun damage, ageing, rosacea, acne, scarring, and other skin conditions.
-Treatments include anti-wrinkle injections, dermal fillers, PRP therapy, Dermapen needling, medi-aesthetic peels, LED light therapy, and microdermabrasion.
+Treatments include anti-wrinkle injections, dermal fillers, Vampire facial/Liquid-gold facelift therapy, Dermapen needling, medi-aesthetic peels, LED light therapy, and microdermabrasion.

 Founder & CEO